Pantyhose: Terminology

-The term "pantyhose" originated in the United States and rid the combination of panties (an American English term) with sheer nylon hosiery.
+The term "pantyhose" originated in the United States and is a combination of panties (an American English term) with sheer nylon hosiery.
 In British English, these garments are called "sheer tights".
 The term tights alone refers to all such garments regardless of whether they are sheer lingerie or sturdy outerwear.

 In American English, the term "tights" typically refers to pantyhose-like garments made from thicker material, which are generally opaque or slightly translucent.
 Opaque leg wear made of material such as spandex are often worn by both sexes for athletic activities or as utility clothing, and are usually referred to as "leggings", a term that includes casual wear.
 The primary difference between tights and leggings is that leggings can be worn as outerwear, whereas tights are not.
 In most cases, leggings will have a seam on the inside of the leg, whereas the legs of tights will be seamless.
 Leggings will often be footless, whereas tights usually will not.